 Gutters are an important part of your roof system, and they’re often the most susceptible to damage.
 Obviously, if your gutters get damaged, you’ll have to get them replaced or repaired.
 Damaged gutters are also a sign that there’s likely damage to your shingles and other roof parts as well.

 Your chimney can also get damaged by strong winds.
 The most common damage caused by strong winds is damaged flashing.
 Chimney flashing is the strip of metal that surrounds the bottom part of your chimney.
 It’s meant to help ensure that water can’t leak into your home.
 Strong winds may damage this flashing; it’s important to get this damage fixed promptly.

 Roof leaks are the most obvious sign that you have a wind-damaged roof.
 Whenever your roof leaks, you should get your roof inspected as soon as possible to determine where it needs to be repaired; otherwise, your home could end up sustaining thousands of dollars worth of damage.

 If your roof has sustained damage due to high winds, contact Acme Roof Systems, Inc. They will determine the extent of the damage and get to work repairing it.
 If you aren’t sure whether your roof’s been damaged or not, they can also perform roof inspections.
-Call them today to learn more about their roofing services.
+Contact us today to learn more about roofing services.